kasrababaei/swift-notes/SwiftUI.md

 ```

 ## State

+A property wrapper type that can read and write a value managed by SwiftUI.

+Declare state as private to prevent setting it in a memberwise initializer,
+which can conflict with the storage management that SwiftUI provides.

 As of iOS 17, SwiftUI doesn't depend on `Combine` and instead uses macro-based
 solution. `@State` property wrapper is now used for values and objects, whereas